eclipsesrl/udesly-docs-gridsome/content/wordpress/page-types.md

 3. [**Specificity**](#specificity)

-> Remember that since Wordpress is born simply as a Blog CMS, actually if he can't find an appropriate page, the Archive Page will be used as fallback.
+> Remember that since Wordpress was born simply as a Blog CMS, actually if it can't find an appropriate page, the Archive Page will be used as fallback.

 ## Page Type